 |Contribution to FSA||

 |Amount you must earn to pay copays/coinsurance||

 The contribution maximum is $5,000 per household.
-Spouses can each have their own Dependent Care FSA, but their combined elections cannot exceed $5,000.
+Spouses can each have their own Dependent Care FSA, but their combined elections cannot exceed $5,000 (for married employees who file their income taxes separately, the maximum is $2,500 each).
 There is no minimum contribution.

 - Nursery school, pre-school, or similar programs for children below the level of kindergarten

 - Before- or after-school care of a child in grade K or above

 - Summer or overnight camp during working hours (for children under age 13)